 Don has served on numerous boards, such as Tarrant County Homeless Coalition, consulted with many Tarrant County organizations, such as Recovery Resource Council, as well as contributed to the Downtown Rotary since 1995.
 He also served as an officer and helped to launch the Near Eastside Neighborhood Association.

 Don has been married to his wife, Vicki, since 1989, has a blended family of 4 children and one granddaughter.
 He has dedicated his life to serving our Lord, Jesus Christ for his glory.

-Clinical Director of Programs
+Director of Therapeutic Programs